dmbarbour/glas/docs/GlasCLI.md

         Word = WFrag('-'WFrag)*
         WFrag = [a-z][a-z0-9]*

-A local module is found the current working directory.
-A global module is found based on prior configuration (see below).

-These references are simplistic, e.g. no support for emoji characters or indexing a list.
-If flexible value references are desired, try an application macro.
+This syntax restricts references in several cases, e.g. a component path cannot include emoji characters, and we cannot slice or index a list.
+This can be mitigated by avoidance or resolved by a little indirection, e.g. application macros can support more flexible value references.

 ## Configuration

 The glas executable will centralize configuration files, cached computations, content-addressed storage, and the shared key-value database into a single folder.
 This folder may be specified by the GLAS_HOME environment variable or will be implicitly assigned a value based on OS convention such as `~/.config/glas` in Linux or `%AppData%/glas` in Windows.

 The primary configuration file is "sources.txt".
 Each entry in this file represents a location to search for global modules in priority order (value of first match 'wins').
 Line comments are permitted starting with '#'.
 Currently, this is limited to 'dir' entries for local filesystem directories.
-Future extensions could support network resources or logical renaming of modules.
+Future extensions can support network resources or logical renaming of modules.

         # example sources.txt
         dir ./src